 Although cyclohexane can be isolated from petroleum products, a major source of this chemical is the hydrogenation of benzene.
 Much of the cyclohexane produced is used to manufacture intermediates for the production of nylon.
 The nylon balloons pictured above no doubt had their start in a chemical plant where hydrogen gas and benzene were reacted at high temperatures to form cyclohexane.
 This cycloalkane then undergoes nitration to begin the process of forming the long strands of nylon that can be made into balloons, ropes, clothing, and many other useful products.

 The structural formulas of cyclic hydrocarbons can be represented in multiple ways, two of which are shown above.
-Each atom can be shown as in the structure on the left from figure above .
+Each atom can be shown as in the structure on the left from the Figure above.
 A convenient shorthand is to omit the element symbols and only show the shape, as in the triangle on the right.
 Carbon atoms are understood to be the vertices of the triangle.

 Cyclohexane is a six-carbon cycloalkane shown below.